dillonHe/EasyEDA-Documents/Tutorial/SpiceSimulation.md

 The control section starts with the .control command and ends with the .endc command.
 All commands between these delimiters are run in an Ngspice interactive simulation control mode.

-Now, you don’t need to worry about these two commands because EasyEDA automatically inserts them in the netlist in the right place to enclose your commands so all you need to do is to enter a list of commands as text, anywhere in the schematic canvas and then, in the Properties panel, set the Text type to spice for it to be included in the spice netlist as a **spice directive**.
+Now, you don't need to worry about these two commands because EasyEDA automatically inserts them in the netlist in the right place to enclose your commands so all you need to do is to enter a list of commands as text, anywhere in the schematic canvas and then, in the Properties panel, set the Text type to spice for it to be included in the spice netlist as a **spice directive**.

 The following examples show some of the things you can do using **spice directives**.